 Ky Chow has worked in journalism for over a decade, after escaping from the corporate world.
 Starting at SBS Radio, he joined Sky News Business where he's 78% sure he was the first man of Chinese descent to be an Australian news reporter.
 Ky then ran an online video team at the Australian Financial Review.
 Since then he has reported for ABC Radio National Breakfast and freelanced as an MC, media trainer, video director and writer.

-Kevin Nguyen started in community television and as a reporter and photographer in his home ground in western Sydney for Fairfax Media.
-He has worked abroad in New York, Washington D.C., Dublin, India and Hong Kong, and is currently a digital journalist with Storyful, the world’s first social news agency, providing editorial consultation for publishers including News Corp Australia, ABC, New York Times, Washington Post and Al Jazeera.
+Kevin Nguyen is a digital forensics reporter with ABC News.
+He is the recipient of the Ian Carroll Scholarship for innovations and an MJ Bear Fellow for young leaders in digital journalism in the US.
+He started as a reporter and photographer in western Sydney before working abroad in New York, Washington D.C., Dublin, India and Hong Kong as an editorial consultant for publishers including Wall Street Journal, New York Times, Washington Post and Al Jazeera.
 In a previous life he was a researcher in the School of Psychology at Western Sydney University.
-He and Batman have never been seen in the same room together, which some consider suspicious.